-The main advantage of taking part is an opportunity for you to contribute to research to improve how asthma is managed in GP surgeries.
+The main advantage of taking part is an opportunity for your child to contribute to research to improve how asthma is managed in GP surgeries.
 We do not yet know whether the FeNO test and online tool will improve care for patients with asthma; that is why we are doing this research.

-If you are allocated to the group of people who will be having the FeNO test:
+If your child is allocated to the group of people who will be having the FeNO test:

-- Your health care professional will be able to consider your FeNO result alongside the other information they normally consider during your asthma review. - If you normally have your asthma review done over the telephone, you may have to go to the GP surgery or another clinic to have your FeNO test done. - You may have concerns about Covid-19 infection as a result of having to been seen in person by a health care professional for your FeNO test.
-However, your GP surgery or clinic will put all necessary measures in place to keep you safe from Covid-19.
+- Your child's health care professional will be able to consider their FeNO result alongside the other information they normally consider during your asthma review. - If your child normally has their asthma review done over the telephone, they may have to go to the GP surgery or another clinic to have their FeNO test done. - You and your child may have concerns about Covid-19 infection as a result of your child having to been seen in person by a health care professional for their FeNO test.
+However, your child's GP surgery or clinic will put all necessary measures in place to keep you and your child safe from Covid-19.